lexibank/tlopo/out/vol3/chapter11.md

 ### 2.1.
 Canarium spp.
 (Burseraceae)

-Canarium is one of a suite of plants that wer,e domesticated in the rain forests of northern New Guinea during the early Holocene.
+Canarium is one of a suite of plants that were domesticated in the rain forests of northern New Guinea during the early Holocene.
 Other members of the suite were the breadfruit (Artocarpus altilis) and the two fruit trees Pometia pinnata and Burckella obovata ([Yen 1996](../references.md#source-Yen1996)).
 Canarium is the most important nut-bearing genus in Papua New Guinea, cultivated by almost a third of the rural population ([Bourke & Allen forthcoming](../references.md#source-BourkeandAllenforthcoming)).

 <a id="p-313"></a>